 Violanti has provided leadership and successful completion as principal investigator (PI) on four previous stress-related research projects.
 He is the PI on a longitudinal follow-up examination of the impact of stress on health and is also working on a project assessing the long-term effects of stress and trauma on police officers who were involved with Hurricane Katrina.

-Bonnie M. Vest, PhD: Co-Investigator on Operation: SAFETY.
-Dr. Vest is a Research Assistant Professor in Family Medicine and is trained as a medical anthropologist with experience in ethnographic, qualitative, and health services research.
+Bonnie M. Vest, PhD is Co-Investigator on Operation: SAFETY.
+Dr. Vest is a Research Associate Professor in Family Medicine and is trained as a medical anthropologist with experience in ethnographic, qualitative, and health services research.
 Vest’s past research has focused on the experiences of National Guard soldiers, particularly during times of transition from military to civilian status, and their identity conceptions as citizen-soldiers in the post-9/11 era.
-Currently, she is leading a project to assess civilian primary care provider's knowledge and attitudes, and confidence in caring for service members, veterans and military family members among their patients.
+Currently, she is examining how social environmental factors impact student veterans' ability to be successful in college.
+She has also assessed civilian primary care provider's knowledge and attitudes, and confidence in caring for service members, veterans and military family members among their patients.
 In addition to her research interests in veterans and military service members, Vest has experience with mixed-methods program evaluation of translational research in clinical and community practice settings.